-Only dogs with a 4-H Dog ID completed in 4-H Online by the last Friday- Thursday in April are eligible to enter classes under Department 400.
-Dogs who do not have a completed Dog ID in 4-H Online by the last Friday- Thursday in April will NOT be allowed to compete at County or State Fair.

-- 2. Vaccines MUST be kept current in 4-H Online throughout the year in order to exhibit at County or State Fair.
+- Only dogs with a 4-H Dog ID completed in 4-H Online by the last Thursday in April are eligible to enter classes under Department 400.
+Dogs who do not have a completed Dog ID in 4-H Online by the last Thursday in April will NOT be allowed to compete at County Fair or State Fair the State Dog Trials. - Vaccines MUST be kept current in 4-H Online throughout the year in order to exhibit at County or the State Dog Trials State Fair.
 Upon request, proof of current rabies, distemper and parvovirus vaccination must be presented upon check-in.
+Bordatella is strongly encouraged but not required.
 Rabies tag number must be on the entry form under the Registration Tag category.
 Rabies vaccines must be administered by a licensed veterinarian.
-Titers may be accepted as provided in the State 4-H Dog Contest Rules. - 3.
-A dog with an AKC title or a title from another national dog association is disqualified from entering the same class for which that title was awarded or any lower class, except if that title was won less than four months before the State Fair Dog Trials, and then the dog is eligible for entry in the same class.
+Titers may be accepted as provided in the State 4-H Dog Contest Trial Rules.

+- 3. A dog with an AKC title or a title from another national dog association is disqualified from entering the same class for which that title was awarded or any lower class, except if that title was won less than four months before the State Fair Dog Trials, and then the dog is eligible for entry in the same class.
 The exceptions to this titling rule are Grad Novice, Open, Grad Open, and Utility Obedience; and Rally Advanced/Excellent and Masters Rally.
 Rule 1 above, takes precedence over this rule. - 4.
 No bitch in heat will be allowed to compete in any dog class.
 A Boulder County Fair Livestock Show & Rodeo veterinarian's decision on doubtful cases will be accepted as final. - 5.
 Dog show officials can and will dismiss any entrant or their family from the show for any mistreatment of dogs entered in the show.
 If a question should arise as to what constitutes mistreatment, 4-H Staff and/or officials will meet to discuss appropriate action in each case.
 Dismissal from the show will result in the forfeiture of any awards. - 6.
-Dogs 6 months of age or younger are not eligible to compete in Showmanship.
+Dogs 6 months of age or younger are not eligible to compete in Showmanship. - For Obedience, Rally, and Agility, the same dog may not compete in the same discipline more than once with more than one family member.

-STATE FAIR DOG TRAILS
+STATE 4-H FAIR DOG TRAILS